wpsharks/comet-cache/quick-cache/readme.txt

 That being said, you could set this to just `60 seconds` and you would still see huge differences in speed and performance.
 If you're just starting out with Quick Cache (perhaps a bit nervous about old cache files being served to your visitors); you could set this to something like `30 minutes` and experiment with it while you build confidence in Quick Cache.
 It's not necessary, but many site owners have reported this makes them feel like they're more-in-control when the cache has a short expiration time.
 All-in-all, it's a matter of preference :-)

+= EMERGENCY: If all else fails, how can I remove Quick Cache? =

+Ordinarily you can just deactivate Quick Cache from the plugins menu in WordPress.
+However, if you're having a more serious issue, please following the instructions here.

+1. Log into your site via FTP; perhaps using [FileZilla](http://www.youtube.com/watch?v=joXUMhr8PhU).
+2. Delete this file: `/wp-content/advanced-cache.php`
+3. Delete this directory: `/wp-content/plugins/quick-cache/`
+4. Remove this line from your `/wp-config.php` file: `define('WP_CACHE', TRUE);`

+Quick Cache is now completely uninstalled and you can start fresh :-)

 == Further Details ==

 = So Why Does WordPress® Need To Be Cached? =